FAQ - Braxia Health

 Treatments at Braxia Health

-What formulations of ketamine are available at Braxia Health?
+What formulations of are available at Braxia Health?

-How long do ketamine treatments take and how long do I need to stay at the clinic?
+How long do treatments take and how long do I need to stay at the clinic?

-IV Ketamine infusions are given over 40 minutes.
-Post infusion patients will be required to stay up to 30 minutes of recovery time.
-Patients who receive intranasal ketamine are required to stay 2 hours at the clinic.
-Patients who receive sublingual ketamine are required to stay 1 hour however usually require 1.5 – 2 hours to recover post dose.
+IV infusions are given over 40 minutes.
+Post-infusion, patients will be required to stay up to 30 minutes of recovery time.
+Patients who receive intranasal treatments are required to stay 2 hours at the clinic.
+Patients who receive sublingual treatments are required to stay 1 hour; however, many patients require 1.5 – 2 hours to recover post-dose.

-For IV Ketamine the acute treatment phase consists of 4 to 6 infusions over a course of 2 weeks.
-For sublingual ketamine the acute treatment phase consists of 6 doses over a course of 4 weeks.
+This depends on the molecule, but most IV patients undergoing the acute treatment phase will require of 4 to 6 infusions over a course of 2 weeks.
+For sublingual delivery, the acute treatment phase consists of 6 doses over a course of 4 weeks.

 How many infusions do I need?